The Beginning

 Today

-After over 85 years, the tradition of working together as an industry to work to tackle the important issues facing the heavy and highway industry in western Pennsylvania lives on among the CAWP membership.
+After 90 years, the tradition of working together as an industry to work to tackle the important issues facing the heavy and highway industry in western Pennsylvania lives on among the CAWP membership.
 While many things have changed over the years, one thing has remained constant – the aim of the Association:

 to encourage and assist the organization of employees in the Heavy, Highway and Utility Construction Industry to the end that fair competition may be maintained, conditions of labor may be improved, and that proper and friendly relations may be maintained between contractors, their employees and the general public.